Details About the Calculation of ASVAB Scores

 - Individual scores of the subtests are never used, but are compared against the representative sample scores before being utilized for enlisting and classification purposes.

-- The scoring process uses proven statistical methods for calculating the final ability approximation of the examinees.
+- The scoring process uses proven statistical methods for calculating the final scores of the examinees.

-- The penalty function in the ASVAB calculator reduces the possibility of unnaturally increasing the scores by using trainable strategies.
+- The penalty function in the calculation of ASVAB scores reduces the possibility of unnaturally increasing the scores by using trainable strategies.